LiquidSmokeX64/Guides-Scripts/README.md

 Prerequisites: Linux OS that can run Steam, Wine, Winetricks, Steam, Proton 5.0, Proton 5.13+, Protontricks, and a PC capable of running FO76 with a bit of overhead to the system resources.

+DO NOT USE PROTON GE WITH THIS GUIDE, IT WILL FAIL.

 Arch Linux, Manjaro: sudo pacman -S python-pip python-pipx python-setuptools python-virtualenv wine winetricks steam

 Ubuntu Distros / Mint /deboan based distros: sudo apt install python3-pip python3-setuptools python3-venv pipx steam wine-stable